-The number of children with disabilities ages 3-5 attending a regular early childhood program or kindergarten and receiving the majority of special education and related services inside the regular early childhood program; attending a regular early childhood program or kindergarten and receiving the majority of special education and related services outside the special education program (separate class, separate school, or residential facility); or served in another separate environment (home or service provider location) divided by the total number of children with disabilities ages 3-5 reported in October (survey 2).
-Children attending a regular early childhood program or kindergarten are those who spend any time in a program that includes at least 50 percent children without disabilities.
+The number of children with IEPs ages 3-5 attending a regular early childhood program or kindergarten and receiving the majority of special education and related services inside the regular early childhood program; attending a regular early childhood program or kindergarten and receiving the majority of special education and related services outside the special education program (separate class, separate school, or residential facility); or served in another separate environment (home or service provider location) divided by the total number of children with IEPs ages 3-5 reported in October (survey 2).
+Students attending a regular early childhood program or kindergarten are those who spend any time in a program that includes at least 50 percent children without disabilities.
 The resulting percentages are reported for 2017-18 through 2019-20.

-Regular Early Childhood Program or Kindergarten (6A)
+Regular Early Childhood Program or Kindergarten Receiving Services Inside the Classroom (6A)